ngjunsiang/laymansguide-src/season4/issue050/issue050.md

 **Issue summary:** An HTML file contains markup tags that tell the browser how to interpret and format the text within the tags.
 Other document formats usually use tags in a similar way.
 These tags constitute a markup language that any app can use to mark up its own text too.

 Okay, I hope I’ve demystified webpages, text documents, and just about any place where you see formatted text *just a little bit*.
 Just about any place where you see formatting being done to text, there’s some kind of markup language working in the background.
-Of course, its often going to be much more complicated and messy than a little newsletter, but that is why we get computers to handle it.
+Of course, it’s often going to be much more complicated and messy than a little newsletter, but that is why we get computers to handle it.

 -----